Requirements for Data

 1. they apply only to the way published data is expressed, not how it is stored or managed internally;

-2. they prescribe a generic data model for publishing the data and leave the use of domain data models up to dataset publishers;
+2. they prescribe a generic data model and leave the use of domain data models up to dataset publishers;

 3. they bear upon datasets, not their descriptions; for the latter see [NDE-DATASETS].